cerebris/jsonapi-resources/README.md

     super - [:full_name]
   end

-  def self.createable_fields(context)
+  def self.creatable_fields(context)
     super - [:full_name]
   end
 end
 ```

 The `context` is not by default used by the `ResourceController`, but may be used if you override the controller methods.
-By using the context you have the option to determine the createable and updateable fields based on the user.
+By using the context you have the option to determine the creatable and updateable fields based on the user.

 ##### Sortable Attributes